Education Outside the Classroom

 The Crerar is hardly known, even in Chicago, but the other of the city’s two major private libraries is known worldwide.
 Like the Academy of Sciences, the Newberry Library‘s original building plans would have filled an entire block but only the south wing, facing Washington Square, was built.
 Even in its truncated form, however, it is a massive resource.

-The Newberry and sister libraries sensibly parceled out their collecting; the sciences were left to the Crerar, Chicago Public focused on business, and the Newberry became home to the humanities.
-By now the Newberry’s collections number 1,500,000 printed titles, five million manuscript pages, and 300,000 historic maps.
+The Newberry and sister libraries in Chicago sensibly parceled out their collecting to avoid duplication; the sciences were left to the Crerar, Chicago Public focused on business, and the Newberry became home to the humanities.
+The Newberry’s collections today number 1,500,000 printed titles, five million manuscript pages, and 300,000 historic maps.
 It lists its strengths as the European exploration and settlement of the Americas and Native American history and literature; the American West; local history (including family history and genealogy); literature and history of the Midwest, especially the Chicago Renaissance; the Renaissance; the French Revolution; Portuguese and Brazilian history; British literature and history; and the histories of printing, linguistics, cartography, and the history and theory of music.
 (The Newberry Consort, an early music ensemble in residence that enjoys a wide reputation for excellence, bases its programs on materials from the Newberry's collections.)

 The Newberry is one of Chicagoland’s premier teaching institutions.
 It runs one of the largest library-based fellowship programs in the U.S., educational programs for students at the graduate, undergraduate, and secondary school levels, and a busy program of lectures, conferences, colloquia, and seminars.